altocodenl/tagaway-mobile/tagaway/lib/readme.md

 ## TODO

 - Tube
-   - Store info of impressions and clicks on tags
+   - Don't show pivs that don't belong to query when switching queries
+   - Bug when switching queries with yearUploaded
    - Show all phone pivs in tube
    - Improve how thumbs are shown
+   - Store info of impressions and clicks on tags

 - Intermediate view mode, show tags
 - New tagging system